As Long as I Can Dream

 "As Long as I Can Dream" is a song by the American girl group Exposé.
-It was co-written by Roy Orbison and Diane Warren and appears on the group's self-titled third album.
-Lead vocals on the song were sung by Ann Curless.
-The song features guitarist Al Pitrelli of Megadeth, Alice Cooper, Trans-Siberian Orchestra, one of two tracks he played.
+It was co-written by Roy Orbison and Diane Warren and appears on the group's self-titled third album (1992).
+Lead vocals on the song were sung by Ann Curless and it features guitarist Al Pitrelli of Megadeth, Alice Cooper, Trans-Siberian Orchestra, one of two tracks he played.
+The single peaked at number 55 on the US Billboard Hot 100 and at number 21 on the Billboard adult contemporary chart in 1993.

 In 1999, singer Debelah Morgan recorded a cover version of the song that was included on the soundtrack to the film Stuart Little.

-Reception

-Released as the third single from the album Exposé, "As Long as I Can Dream" peaked at #55 on the Billboard Hot 100 chart and at #21 on the Billboard adult contemporary chart in 1993.